gabriel-filincowsky/tts-stt-cursor/reference_docs/prompts/common_prompts.md

 # Session Notes Action, Issues, and Outcomes

-Please create a new section in the @session_notes.md file to record the latest modifications.
+Please create the notes to record the latest modifications.
 Ensure it addresses all the critical questions comprehensively:

 1. What prompted us to take action?
 2. What issue was identified?